• Skip to primary navigation

 Cooking Tips

 • To ensure a nice browned, caramelized sear on the scallops, make sure they are very dry.
-After rinsing, use paper or kitchen towels to pat dry.
+After rinsing, use kitchen or paper towels to pat dry.
+And a preheated broiler will help with even cooking.
+You want to brown the scallops quickly since they don't need to cook very long.

 • Don't skip the parchment paper.
 It helps to prevent the scallops from sticking to the baking pan and just about guarantees easy clean up.